 Compulsory field - an incident cannot be declared without the field filled

-Before an incident is closed
+Before an incident is resolved

 This field should be shown - this determines when the field will be visible to users.

 The field will be visible in the incident declaration form (like in the screenshot above)